Tips from Federer, skydiving -- top golfers are ready for the Open

 - Henrik Stenson is defending champion

-(CNN)Jordan Spieth is preparing for mind games, Justin Rose will lean on tips gleaned from Roger Federer, Rory McIlroy says he's a good bet and Henrik Stenson is worried about skydiving with the Claret Jug.
+Royal Birkdale (CNN)Jordan Spieth is preparing for mind games, Justin Rose will lean on tips gleaned from Roger Federer, Rory McIlroy says he's a good bet and Henrik Stenson is worried about skydiving with the Claret Jug.

 The 146th British Open at Royal Birkdale, which starts Thursday on England's northwest coast, promises to be one of the most open Opens in years.